 Step 3: Add conditions to the Go Forward action

 Now is the time for the interaction.
-You want to prevent learners from advancing until they fulfil all of the requirements.
+You want to prevent learners from advancing until they fulfill all of the requirements.
 In this case, they need to click both rectangles.
 So, add two conditions to the Go Forward action.

 For details about conditional actions, see Working with Events – Actions.